Understanding And Managing Neediness - Max Jancar

 Your goal should never be to eliminate neediness.
 Not only is that unrealistic, but it’s also impossible.
 The more you’ll try to get rid of your neediness, the more it will expand.
 Besides, eliminating it would also mean gutting yourself of all emotions and empathy.
 And that’s not a healthy way to live your life.

 Managing neediness really boils to nothing more than your typical, run-of-the-mill self-improvement.
-Now this topic is beyond the scope of this article.
+But this topic is beyond the scope of this article.
 In fact, it’s a topic I’m wrestling with throughout the majority of articles on my website.
 So rather than regurgitating everything they say, here are links to some of the best, most relevant ones.

 Remember: your ex will never see your value as a person if you don’t value yourself first.
 And throwing yourself into self-improvement is the only thing that will demonstrate that value to them.
 However, coming back to intentions, there is a fine line between improving yourself for the right and wrong ones.